PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 5. While it is feasible to provide pre-opened input/output facilities, these can involve substantial resources and initialization costs that programs should not have to pay for unless a given input/output facility will be used in them.
 If you design a language that specifically targets a domain where one of these forms of input/output is guaranteed, it makes good sense to consider how to make access as simple as possible.

 ### Chapter 3, Scanning Source Code
+This chapter delves into the fundamental process of parsing source code by identifying characters and grouping them into meaningful units.
+It draws parallels between natural language comprehension and programming language understanding, highlighting the importance of recognizing words and punctuation through pattern matching.
+Key topics covered include lexemes, lexical categories, and tokens, along with techniques such as regular expressions.
+The discussion extends to practical tools like UFlex and JFlex for scanning source code and constructing parsers.
+Additionally, it addresses the limitations of regular expressions in certain contexts.
+The chapter emphasizes the necessity of categorizing entities in program source code to facilitate interpretation, akin to distinguishing parts of speech in natural language.

 **Key Insights**:
 1. A first approximation of the regular expression is [0-3][0-9]”/”[01][0-9]”/”[0-9]{4}.
 While it is possible to write a regular expression that matches only legal dates, such an expression is impractically long, especially when you consider leap years.
 In such cases, it makes sense to use the regular expression that provides the simplest close approximation of correctness, and then check the correctness in the semantic action or a subsequent semantic analysis phase.